Lampung Indonesia Travel Guide

 Bandar Lampung does not feature significant river transit for tourists.
 Most waterways are smaller and not navigable for public transport.

-Customs and immigration occur at your initial international arriving at the airport, not commonly for domestic ferry crossings.
+Customs and immigration happen at your first international airport arrival, not typically for domestic ferry crossings.

 The drive from Bakauheni Port to Bandar Lampung city center takes approximately 2-3 hours, traffic dependent.

-Factor in Bandar Lampung's traffic when planning your departure.
+Factor in Bandar Lampung's traffic when organizing your departure.
 Allow extra travel time to the airport or terminal.

-Online check-in is often available through your airline's website or app and is recommended to save time at the airport.
+Web check-in-in is often available through your airline's site or app and is recommended to save time at the airport.

 Check-in counters, security screening, departure lounge, little cafes and shops, restrooms, prayer rooms.